Origin: Yame, Fukuoka, Japan

 Here is Gyokuro Fuyu no Hana, prepared by the same method of preparation.

-The aroma of tea roasted on charcoal spread through the air
+The aroma of tea roasted over charcoal spread through the air

 Oku-Yame tea has a rich aroma that will warm